Kinesiologists

 High School

 If you are interested in this field, you should prepare for your college studies by taking a strong college-preparatory course load.
 Classes in anatomy, chemistry, biology, mathematics, and physics will give you the basic science background you will need to study kinesiology in college.
-Health, psychology, and social science will also be very helpful.
+Health, psychology, and social science courses will also be very helpful.
 Be sure to take physical education classes in order to gain a better appreciation for the nature of movement and our muscles.
 Participating in a sport will also help you learn more about kinesiology from an inside perspective.

 Postsecondary Training

 In order to practice kinesiology, you will need to earn a bachelors degree from a four-year program at an accredited school.
 Curriculum standards have been established by the Committee on Accreditation of Education Programs for Kinesiotherapy, which also reviews programs and makes recommendations for accreditation to the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-To find out more about accredited programs, visit the CAAHEP Web site, http://akta.org/education/accredited-programs.
+To find out more about accredited programs, visit the CAAHEP Web site, https://akta.org/employment-opportunities/education/accredited-programs.
 Some kinesiologists major in physical education, exercise science, or health science and have kinesiology as a specialty, but a growing number of institutions in the United States are starting to offer undergraduate degrees in kinesiology.
 Approved programs include classes in education, clinical practice, biological sciences, and behavioral sciences.
 Specific courses may have titles such as Movement Coordination, Control, and Skill; Performance and Physical Activity; Biomechanics; Developmental Games; Personal and Community Health; and Motor Learning.
 Masters degrees in kinesiology and related programs are currently offered at more than 100 institutions; doctorates in the field are offered at approximately 55 universities.

 Clinical internships are also required.
 These internships generally consist of at least 1,000 hours of training at an approved health facility under the supervision of certified kinesiologists.
 You may also seek out an assistantship with a practicing kinesiologist.